i-novus-llc/keycloak-cxf-admin-client/README.md

 * Added SSL support (necessary if your realm requires SSL for all connections)

 ## Additional notes to releases
-* Release 3.5.0 has been created to be able to update karaf to 4.1.x but still using the old keycloak 3.4.x version.
+* Release 3.4.0.Final has been created to be able to update karaf to 4.1.x but using the keycloak 3.4.x version.